 History of the NEV

-The history of NEVs parallels that of golf carts in general.
-The first electric cars were found in Los Angeles and were used for transporting elderly and handicapped people to the grocery store.
-These early examples of electric vehicles were used for years before J.K.
+The history of Neighborhood Electric Vehicles parallels that of golf carts in general.
+The use of electric cars began in Los Angeles.
+Their initial use was to transport elderly and disabled people to the grocery store.
+These early examples of electric vehicles were used for years.
+But then J.K.
 Wadley of Arkansas had the bright idea of buying one for use on the golf course.
 At the same time, electric golf carts were being independently invented in Florida by Lyman Beecher.

-In the 1950s, the urban use of electric cars all but disappeared, but they quickly took over golf courses around the world.
-Golfers with money bought them for personal use, and country clubs rented them out by the day to those who couldn’t afford carts or have a place to keep them.
+In the 1950s, the public use of electric cars all but disappeared.
+But they quickly took over golf courses around the world.
+Golfers with the money bought them for personal use.
+And country clubs rented them out by the day to those who couldn’t afford carts or have a place to keep them.

-The state of electric cars remained unchanged for more than 20 years, but in the 1970s and 1980s, manufacturers began to market them to community associations and residents as a convenient and affordable means of local transportation.
+The state of electric cars remained unchanged for more than 20 years.
+But in the 1970s and 1980s, manufacturers began to market them to communities.
+Associations and residents soon realised their potential as convenient and affordable means of local transportation.
 Golf cart communities soon started to emerge in coastal areas and on islands with limited traffic.
-Today, however, these communities have moved inland and can now be found in states such as Iowa, Kansas, and Nebraska.
+These communities can now be found in states such as Iowa, Kansas, and Nebraska.

-Most states that have regulated NEVs allow them to be operated on secondary streets with low-speed limits, usually 35 mph.
+Most states that have regulated NEVs allow them to operate on secondary streets with low-speed limits, usually 35 mph.
 Other laws vary by state and community.
-For example, South Carolina requires that individuals be at least 16 years of age and possess a valid driver’s license while Florida only requires drivers to be 14 years of age or older.
-Also, some states, such as New York, require NEVs to be equipped with seat belts or three-point restraints, windshield wipers, a speedometer and rear lights.
+For example, South Carolina requires that individuals be at least 16 years of age and possess a valid driver’s license, while Florida only requires drivers to be 14 years of age or older.
+Also, some states, such as New York, need NEVs to be equipped with seat belts or three-point restraints, windshield wipers, a speedometer and rear lights.
 In many states, NEVs must also be titled and registered like traditional motor vehicles.

 NEV Golf Cart Basics

-NEVs are environmentally friendly and produce no greenhouse gasses because they operate on rechargeable batteries, and the California Air Resources Board classifies them as zero-emission vehicles (ZEVs).
-The average distance that can be driven on one charge is 30 miles, but some models can go much further.
-Even though manufacturers cap vehicle speeds at 25 mph, they can be modified to travel at up to 45 mph.
+NEVs are environmentally friendly and produce no greenhouse gasses because they operate on rechargeable batteries.
+The California Air Resources Board classifies them as zero-emission vehicles (ZEVs).
+The average distance you can drive on one charge is 30 miles.
+But some models can go much further.
+Most manufacturers limit vehicle speeds to 25 mph.
+However, with some slight modifications, they can reach 45 mph.

-Most NEVs seat two to four people and have additional space available for cargo, but some models are designed to seat six passengers.
-The batteries used by these vehicles are primarily of the deep-cycle lead-acid variety to help keep costs down, but newer versions are starting to employ costlier lithium ion and metal hydride batteries.
-Most of these batteries can be charged through standard 110-volt outlets, but some require 220 volts, which reduces the eight-hour charging time by half.
+Most NEVs seat two to four people and have additional space available for cargo.
+But some models can carry six passengers.
+The batteries used by these vehicles are primarily of the deep-cycle lead-acid variety to help keep costs down.
+But newer versions are starting to employ costlier lithium ion and metal hydride batteries.
+Most of these batteries can charge through standard 110-volt outlets, but some require 220 volts, which reduces the eight-hour charging time by half.

-The three types of lead-acid batteries that are most commonly used for NEVs are as follows:
+The three types of lead-acid batteries most commonly used in NEVs are:

-• Flooded – These are the traditional lead-acid batteries where the plates are submerged in an electrolyte solution.
+- Flooded – A traditional lead-acid battery with submerged plates in an electrolyte solution.

-• Absorbed glass mat (AGM) – AGM batteries use a material similar to fiberglass to hold the electrolyte in place.
+- Absorbed glass mat (AGM) – AGM batteries contain a material similar to fiberglass to hold the electrolyte in place.

 When it comes to price, NEVs cost less than most traditional cars do, and they are less expensive to operate.
-Depending on the cost of electricity where they are used, you will pay $0.01 to $0.03 for every mile the NEV is driven.
+Depending on the cost of electricity, you will pay $0.01 to $0.03 for every mile the NEV travels.
 Additionally, federal and state tax credits may be available to offset the costs.

 The Great NEV Boom

-Eleven years ago in 2004, NEVs were still relegated to a few coastal communities, and only about 56,000 were in use in the United States.
-Two years later, that number jumped to 76,000, and it was estimated that more than 478,000 were in use around the world in 2011.
-According to conservative predictions, the number of NEVs on the road will reach 695,000 by 2017, and the largest markets will be China, the U.S., and France.
+In 2004 NEVs existed only in a few coastal communities.
+Back then, only about 56,000 were in use in the United States.
+Two years later, that number jumped to 76,000.
+Estimates show that more than 478,000 were in use around the world in 2011.
+According to conservative predictions, the number of NEVs on the road will reach 695,000 by 2017.
+By 2018 the most significant markets will be China, the U.S., and France.

 NEV use is not only growing in the consumer sector but also in the commercial, industrial and military sectors.
 Companies with large buildings or warehouses employ them to transport executives, VIPs and workers from one end to the other.
 In 2009, the U.S. Army announced that it would be leasing 4,000 NEVs to carry personnel throughout Army bases, for security patrols and deliveries.

-The choice to buy an NEV should not be taken lightly, and some caution should be used when first entering the market.
-However, as long as you stick with a trusted manufacturer, such as GEM or E-Z-GO, it is hard to go wrong.
+Buying a Neighborhood Electric Vehicle should be exciting.
+However, it’s wise to exercise some caution when first entering the market.
+As long as you stick with a trusted manufacturer, such as GEM, ELI Electric or E-Z-GO, it is hard to go wrong.
 Once you have narrowed your options, you can then shop with confidence based on personal preference.